Why did you want to thru-hike the Appalachian Trail?

 I did, 10.
 As a naturalist and photographer, I was absolutely thrilled to see a bear, knowing that I have nothing to fear from them.
 Usually it was a quick glimpse of the bear’s butt as he ran the other way.

 I did.
 And was thrilled every time.
-In my opinion snakes are amazing creatures and I am always thrilled for the chance to see a wild animal in its natural habitat.
+In my opinion snakes are amazing and beautiful creatures and I am always thrilled for the chance to see a wild animal in its natural habitat, including snakes.
 In my five months I saw 5 different kinds of snakes, including rattlesnake and copperhead, both of which are really beautiful species.I believe that if you keep your distance and treat them with respect, you will be fine.
 Snakes are not going to bite you for no reason!
+You have a lot more to fear from crazy people than from snakes, bears or other animals.

 What was the biggest surprise?